cran/MixedPsy/README.md

 19 April 2010
 Work In Progress.
-See https://mixedpsychophysics.wordpress.com/ for a stable relase and documentation.
+See https://mixedpsychophysics.wordpress.com/ for a stable release and documentation.

+07 November 2017
+MixedPsy 1.0.0 released on CRAN

+07 November 2021
+Version 1.1.0 released